Do you have so much to do but feel less and less effective at getting it done?

-We all know they control your fight or flight but how does this help or hinder us in today’s fast pace high pace environment?
+We all know they control your fight or flight response but how does this help or hinder us in today’s fast paced environment?

 We are no longer being chased by tigers but to say we don’t have stress would be an understatement for most of us.

-Managing stress is an important thing but not always 100% do-able.
+Managing stress is an important thing but not always easy to do.

-The Adrenal Glands help the body keep the balance so that we can feel good and be on top of our game when we need to:
+The Adrenal Glands help your body keep an appropriate balance so we can feel good and be on top of our game when we need to:

-but what happens when we have too high a demands on our adrenal glands?
+But what happens when we have too high a demand on our adrenal glands?

 What if we work ourselves into a situation where we depend on the fight or flight body management of our adrenal glands all the time?

-Hi – I’m Mary Howard RN with Powerline Health bringing you another episode of Essentially YOURS.
-Where we try to come alongside you in your busy life and give you a few extra tools to help you in your day.
+Hi – I’m Mary Howard RN with Powerline Health where we strive to help you in your busy life and give you a few extra tools to help you in your day.

 - 3 things your adrenal glands do for your body

-- 3 things you can do to “help” your Adrenal glands
+- 3 things you can do to assist your Adrenal Glands

-- They help you adjust to your environment – so, feeling of cold, hot, feeling hungry or sleepy.
+- They help you adjust to your environment – so, feeling of cold, hot, hungry or sleepy

-This 3rd one is one that I have struggled with and thought maybe you have as well and that encouraged me to do some research, practice on myself and share what I have learned both from my research and from my personal experience.
+This 3rd one is something I have struggled with and thought maybe you have as well and that encouraged me to do some more research, practice on myself and share what I have learned both from my research and from my personal experience.